kaasimir/tensionterminator/README.md

 2. In the "db_handler," create new functions with file paths for the chosen new classes.
 3. Navigate to the "notebooks" directory and define a new class directory.
 4. Copy and paste "Dataloader" and "Datamodel" for the new classes, modifying parameters and variables accordingly.
-5. Further details can be found in the Implementation Chapters and Sub-chapters of this paper.